Have you accepted your offer?

 - LEGW8152 – Ready for Practice (you do not enrol in this until you have completed your other courses - you will apply for a permission code)

-- LEGW8143 – Legal Practice Experience (you do not enrol in this until your LPE is completed).
+- Legal Practice Experience (you do not enrol in this until your LPE is completed - the LPE convener will then send you a permission code.

 Masters completion courses